hermangroup/docs/developers/insight.rst

 Insight API Installation
 ========================

-The open-source Dash Insight REST API provides you with a convenient, powerful and simple way to read data from the Dash network and build your own services with it.
-Simple HTTP endpoints exist for all common operations on the Dash blockchain familiar from the Bitcore Insight API, as well as Dash-specific features such as InstantSend transactions, budget proposals, sporks and the masternode list.
+The open-source Historia Insight REST API provides you with a convenient, powerful and simple way to read data from the Historia network and build your own services with it.
+Simple HTTP endpoints exist for all common operations on the Historia blockchain familiar from the Bitcore Insight API, as well as Historia-specific features such as InstantSend transactions, budget proposals, sporks and the masternode list.
 This documentation describes how to set up the
-`Dash Insight API <https://github.com/dashevo/insight-api>`__ server and (optionally) the
+`Historia Insight API <https://github.com/historiaevo/insight-api>`__ server and (optionally) the
-`Dash Insight UI <https://github.com/dashevo/insight-ui>`__ block explorer.
+`Historia Insight UI <https://github.com/historiaevo/insight-ui>`__ block explorer.

 A standard installation of Ubuntu Linux 18.04 LTS will be used as an